CubePM/MysteryBox/README.md

 > • Support for both virtual and physical keys

-> • CustomisableCustomisable floating text update time (might be removed in future updates)
+> • Customisable floating text update time (might be removed in future updates)

-> • And many many more!
+> • And many many more to come!

 ## License
 | GNU General Public License v3.0 and later |